Malachi Jones (gridiron football)

-Malachi Fitzgerald Jones (born March 22, 1994) is an American gridiron football wide receiver who is currently a free agent.
+Malachi Fitzgerald Jones (born March 22, 1994) is an American former professional football wide receiver.
 He played college football at Appalachian State.

 Early life

 Jones attended Central Gwinnett High School in Lawrenceville, Georgia.

 Rated a two-star prospect by Rivals.com & a three-star by Scout.com.
 Led Gwinnett County with 82 receptions, 1,059 receiving yards, 14 touchdowns & 12.9 yards per catch in 2011.
 Received second-team all-state and first-team all-county recognition in 2011.
 Participated in the 2010 RisingSeniors.com Georgia Junior Bowl.
 Broke school and county records for receptions (15) & receiving yards (276) in a game & receptions in a season (82).
 Coached by Todd Wofford.

 Jones committed to Appalachian State University on January 22, 2012.
 Jones chose Appalachian State over football scholarships from Chattanooga, Georgia Southern, Louisiana–Monroe & Presbyterian.

 College career

 Jones played four seasons for the Appalachian State Mountaineers of Appalachian State University.

 Jones caught 124 passes for 1,711 yards and eight touchdowns in four seasons at Appalachian State.
 Appeared in all 49 games during his Mountaineer career and made 35 starts at wide receiver.

 Earned Freshman All-America recognition from College Sports Journal & named to Southern Conference’s All-Freshman team in 2012.